Why you should calculate average hours worked

 Planning your annual labour budget

 Your employees all likely earn different amounts, whether it’s different salaries, different rates of pay, or different hours worked.
 Some employees also work overtime, which can complicate your labour forecasting.
-By calculating your employees’ total annual working hours from the start, you can save yourself time and effort when planning your annual labour budget.
+Estimating total annual working hours early can simplify labour budgeting and forecasting.
+If staffing levels change (for example, seasonal operations), revisit your estimates and adjust plans accordingly.

 Calculating hourly wages